K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds

 \section{Dimension of $HP^*(\QHMl)$}

 To complete the description of $HP^*(\QHMl)$, it only remains to be proven that there are no extra cyclic cocycles.
 We therefore compute the dimension of $HP^0(\QHMl)$ and $HP^1(\QHMl)$.
 We stick to computation of pairings and periodic theory.
 We also use results from \cite{ChernGrensingGabriel}: in this article, it is proved that the smooth QHM $\QHMl$ fit in a short exact sequence of locally convex algebras.

-In this section, we denote by $\Aa$ the algebra $ C^\infty(S^1)$ with its usual Fréchet algebra structure.
-We start with the following definition (see \cite{WeylCuntz}, 2.2 and 2.3): \begin{definition}[Smooth Toeplitz algebra] The \emph{smooth compact operators} $\Kk$ are the $\N \times \N$ matrices $(a_{i,j})$ with rapidly decreasing complex entries.
+In this section, we denote by $\Aa$ the algebra $ C^\infty(T^2)$ with its usual Fréchet algebra structure.
+We start with the following definitions originally due to Cuntz (see for instance \cite{WeylCuntz}, 2.2 and 2.3): \begin{definition}[Smooth Toeplitz algebra] The \emph{smooth compact operators} $\Kk$ are the $\N \times \N$ matrices $(a_{i,j})$ with rapidly decreasing complex entries.
 The topology on $\Kk$ is given by the norms:

-The \emph{smooth Toeplitz algebra} $ \Toep $ is topologically the direct sum $\Tt = \Kk \oplus C^\infty(S^1)$, where $C^\infty(S^1)$ is equipped with its usual Fréchet structure.
-The multiplication in $\Toep $ is described \textsl{via} an action of $\Toep $ on $s(\N)$ (rapidly decreasing sequences). $\Kk$ acts in the natural way, and $C^\infty(S^1)$ by truncated convolution.
-The function $\sum a_k z^k$ acts on $(\xi_i) \in s(\N)$ by:
+The \emph{smooth Toeplitz algebra} $ \Toep $ is topologically the direct sum $\Toep = \Kk \oplus C^\infty(S^1)$, where $C^\infty(S^1)$ is equipped with its usual Fréchet structure.
+The multiplication in $\Toep $ is described \textsl{via} an action of $\Toep $ on $\Ss(\N)$ (rapidly decreasing sequences). $\Kk$ acts in the natural way, and $C^\infty(S^1)$ by truncated convolution.
+The function $\sum a_k z^k$ acts on $(\xi_i) \in \Ss(\N)$ by:

 \end{definition} The algebra $\QHMl$ fits in the linearly split exact sequence: